 If after a claim is paid by the insurer, if you do in fact survive for longer than 12 months, the insurer won’t ask for any payment made to be paid back to them.

-Terminal illness benefit is often confused with critical illness cover (which can be added to your life policy at an additional cost), they are both different.
-Terminal illness benefit will only pay if you are diagnosed with an illness that leaves you with 12 months or less to live, whereas critical illness cover pays out a lump sum on a set number of conditions, the majority of which don’t have to be terminal.
+Terminal Illness Benefit will only pay if you are diagnosed with an illness that leaves you with 12 months or less to live, whereas Critical Illness Cover pays out a lump sum on a set number of conditions, the majority of which don’t have to be terminal.